 An FHA loan is a mortgage issued by the Federal Housing Administration.
 The federally backed mortgage is designed for low- to moderate-income homebuyers who may not have perfect credit scores.
 To qualify, you need to meet a few simple requirements, and you may need additional private mortgage insurance.
 Read on to learn more about how to qualify and apply, get answers to frequently asked questions and discover if FHA loans are worth it.

 Who qualifies for an FHA loan?

 FHA loan qualifications are relatively straightforward, but lenders can impose their own minimums on credit scores.
-Borrowers pay private mortgage insurance (PMI) every month, which is usually around 0.85 percent of the loan amount.
-The PMI protects the lender in case the borrower defaults on the loan.
+Borrowers pay private mortgage insurance (PMI) every month, which usually has an annual cost of around 0.85% of the loan amount.
+The PMI is rolled into your monthly payment and protects the lender if the borrower defaults on the loan.

 What are the requirements for an FHA loan?

 To qualify for an FHA mortgage loan, the FHA guidelines state that applicants must meet the following requirements.

 - Minimum down payment of 3.5%: An FHA home loan requires a minimum down payment of 3.5% of the total home price if you have at least a 580 credit score.
 You'll need to make a down payment of 10% of the home price if your credit score is between 500 and 579.